-(ii) Buyer shall cooperate and provide reasonable assistance to Seller in the initial testing of the Product in accordance with industry standard testing procedures and protocols, or such other procedures and protocols as the Parties may agree.
+(ii) Buyer shall provide Seller with the information Seller may reasonably request in order to deliver the Product and cooperate and provide reasonable assistance to Seller in the acceptance testing of the Product in accordance with industry standard testing procedures and protocols, or such other procedures and protocols as the Parties may agree.
 Except as otherwise provided herein, Buyer shall conduct its operations in a manner that does not interrupt, impair or interfere with the operations of the Seller’s system.
-In the event that (a) Buyer fails to provide such written request for information from Seller, or (b) fails to comply with its obligations under this clause (ii) after receipt of written notice thereof from Seller, Buyer shall not be entitled to any remedies under Article 4 or Section 5.3, as applicable, in respect thereof.
+In the event that (a) Buyer fails to provide such information to Seller, or (b) fails to comply with its obligations under this clause (ii) after receipt of written notice thereof from Seller, Buyer shall not be entitled to any remedies under Article 4 or Section 5.3, as applicable, in respect thereof.

+(iii) Seller shall give Buyer at least one Business Day’s notice of the acceptance test and Buyer shall have the right to attend the test.
+Seller shall document the test and notify Buyer of the result.
+Buyer shall have 24 hours from the time of Buyer’s receipt of the results to dispute the same.
+If (a) Buyer does not dispute the results within such 24 hour period and (b) the test shows that the Product conforms to the agreed specifications, the Product shall be deemed delivered.
+If the Buyer disputes the test results within the 24 hour period, a retest shall be conducted according to the procedure set forth above.
+If the retest shows that the Product conforms to the agreed specifications the Buyer shall pay Seller its reasonable costs and expenses for the retest and the Product shall be deemed to be delivered on the date of the original test.
+If the retest shows that the Product does not conform to the agreed specifications, Seller shall remedy the problem until the Product passes the test, and Article 4 shall apply if delivery of the Product is delayed beyond the Commencement Date.

-Parties’ Responsibilities.
+2.8 Parties’ Responsibilities.
 With respect to each Transaction, (i) Seller shall sell and make available, or cause to be made available, the Product to Buyer for the Contract Price for the agreed upon Term, and (ii) Buyer shall purchase the Product from Seller for the Contract Price for the agreed upon Term; provided, however, with respect to Options, the obligations set forth in clauses (i) and (ii) of this Section 2.8 shall only arise if the Option Buyer exercises the applicable Option in accordance with its terms.
 In the event of any breach of this Section 2.8(i), Buyer’s sole remedy shall be as provided under Article 4.

-Use of Product.
-Buyer covenants and agrees that it shall not use any Product for any illegal purpose or in any other unlawful manner.
+2.9 Use of Product.
+Buyer covenants and agrees that it shall not use any Product for any illegal purpose or in any other unlawful manner and indemnifies and holds Seller harmless with respect to same.
 In connection with Buyer's use of any Product, Seller shall not be responsible for the security or confidentiality, nor for the content, correctness or usability, of Buyer's data or other information.

-SLA Definitions.
+2.10 SLA Definitions.
 Any term used as a defined term in connection with a Service Level Agreement and not otherwise defined in this Master Agreement shall have the meaning set forth in the applicable Service Level Agreement.